SoftHu/tos_avg/En/QuestTalkObjectiveNode_1761998734458584.md

 why would... why would I lie?!]
 1761999510467304 -->|We have a deal.|1761999863779073[<b>Speaker 👉 Gulu Bobo Prince:</b>

-Great.
-I'll be over here waiting for you, then.
+Wonderful, I'll be here waiting for you, then.
-Remember that making a bowl of &lbrace;item.26318&rbrace; requires some meat and some root crops.]
+Remember, you need some meat and root vegetables to make a bowl of &lbrace;item.26318&rbrace;.]
 1761999809644288 -->1761999900588806{ }
 1761999900588806 -->|We have a deal.|1761999863779073[<b>Speaker 👉 Gulu Bobo Prince:</b>

-Great.
-I'll be over here waiting for you, then.
+Wonderful, I'll be here waiting for you, then.
-Remember that making a bowl of &lbrace;item.26318&rbrace; requires some meat and some root crops.]
+Remember, you need some meat and root vegetables to make a bowl of &lbrace;item.26318&rbrace;.]
 1761999900588806 -->|Forget it.|1761999976316682[<b>Speaker 👉 Gulu Bobo Prince:</b>

 O...
 Okay,